knative/docs/docs/install/knative-with-operators.md

 - [Install Knative Serving](#installing-the-knative-serving-component)
 - [Install Knative Eventing](#installing-the-knative-eventing-component)

+## Option 2: Install Knative with separate operators

-If you would like to install Knative Serving and Knative Eventing separately, go through the following sections:
+Alternatively, if you would like to install Knative Serving and Knative Eventing Operators separately, go through the following sections:

 - [Install Knative Serving using Operator](#installing-the-knative-serving-operator)
 - [Install Knative Eventing using Operator](#installing-the-knative-serving-operator)